 The RSS property opens up new ways, not only to understand coarsening, but also to optimize its operation.

-In a follow up post, I will attempt to answer a question I have been thinking a lot about:
+In the follow up post “Graph coarsening with spectral and cut guarantees“, I will attempt to answer a question I have been thinking a lot about:

-How should a graph be coarsened so that its spectrum is preserved?
+How should a graph be coarsened so that its spectrum and cuts are preserved?

 There will be more picture this time, I promise.